chilledornaments/sanepa/README.md

 `-min`: The minimum number of replicas in the deployment.
 Defaults to 1.

 `-cooldown`: How much time should pass after a scale up event before checking again.
+If your application takes 90 seconds to start, you should set this to at least 90.

-`-scaledownok`: How many times must all pods be under thresholds before scaling down?
+`-scaledownok`: How many times must all pods be under thresholds before scaling down.